webkitltd/storytimebuilds/README.md

 There is a little run button - click it, the flash file should open and start compiling - don't worry nothing is getting deleted.

+It will output everything into images and data - once the flash has exported - we can copy the images and data folders into the source for the book.

+NOTE ^^^ these instructions are very hazy coz I'm bored of writing documentation now - ask me for more info : )